radiodee1/awesome-attn/README.md

 Then:

 * `./do_launch_prep.sh ` - this sets up bpe files.
-* `./do_launch_train.sh ` - this trains a model.
+* `./do_launch_train.sh --gpu ` - this trains a model.
 As a first parameter you can use the name of a checkpoint that you want to start with.